networked-aframe/networked-aframe/README.md

 NAF.connection.broadcastData(dataType, data)
 NAF.connection.broadcastDataGuaranteed(dataType, data)

+NAF.connection.sendData(clientId, dataType, data)
+NAF.connection.sendDataGuaranteed(clientId, dataType, data)
 ```

 Subscribe and unsubscribe callbacks to network messages specified by `dataType`.
-Send messages to other clients with the `broadcastData` functions.
+Broadcast data to all clients in your room with the `broadcastData` functions.
+To send only to a specific client, use the `sendData` functions instead.

-If using WebRTC `broadcastData` messages are sent P2P using UDP and are not guaranteed to make it to other clients (although they will most of the time, [see why](https://en.wikipedia.org/wiki/User_Datagram_Protocol)). `broadcastDataGuaranteed` messages are always sent via the WebSocket connection to the server using TCP, and hence not using WebRTC at all.
-These messages are guaranteed to be delivered to all connected clients.
-In the future a reliable protocol may be added on top of UDP instead of relying on the TCP websocket connection.

 | Parameter | Description
 | -------- | -----------
+| clientId | ClientId to send this data to
 | dataType  | String to identify a network message. `u` is a reserved data type, don't use it pls
 | callback  | Function to be called when message of type `dataType` is received.
-Parameters: function(senderRtcId, dataType, data, targetRtcId)
+Parameters: function(senderId, dataType, data, targetId)
 | data | Object to be sent to all other clients